syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Dealing-with-Suggestion-Box.md

 ## Avoid opening suggestion box

-APIs are available to avoid pop-ups. you can set the `SuggestionBoxPlacement` is None.
+The APIs are available to avoid popups.
+You can set the `SuggestionBoxPlacement` to None.

 {% tabs %}